Make Your Mark by Majoring in a Trade

 The Atlanta-based cosmetic dental office, Flax Dental, has been a leader in providing patients with a perfect smile in the Atlanta Metro area.
 With excellent credentials, all of the staff at Flax Dental exceed their required continuing education credits annually.
 It is a part of the expectation of excellence and the commitment to education at Flax Dental.

-As an extension of this philosophy of excellence and education, Flax dental offers a $1,000 scholarship to Georgia High School seniors who intend to enroll in a 2 year community college or trade school in any field.
+As an extension of this philosophy of excellence and education, Flax dental offers a $1,000 trade school scholarship to Georgia High School seniors who intend to enroll in a 2 year community college or trade school in any field.
 Applicants are asked to write a 400-600 word essay on the topic of “Why My Teacher Makes Me Smile”, highlighting a current or former teacher who has touched the life of the applicant in a meaningful way.
 A 3.0 or higher GPA is required as well as a short, video-recorded interview upon selection.

 As a leader in the plumbing contracting world, Milwaukee-based Blau Plumbing company founder Frank J. Blau Jr. is now a leader in the contractor mentoring and philanthropic world.
 With an emphasis on health and safety for tradespeople, Blau travels the world helping contractors with setting the right selling price and incorporating flat rate pricing.
-After having started this scholarship in 1992, Blau has been most proud of his ability to change the lives of contractors across the country.
+After having started this vocational school scholarship in 1992, Blau has been most proud of his ability to change the lives of contractors across the country.

 In the home improvement industry, there is no bigger name than the Home Depot.
 Founded in 1978 with a mission to create the biggest hardware and home improvement superstores in the U.S., the Home Depot has held the value of giving back to the community since its very first two stores’ grand openings in Atlanta, Georgia.
-Through The Home Depot Foundation, this company has supported disaster relief efforts, honored veterans, sent their own workers off to college, and partnered with organizations like Habitat for Humanity to support their mission to provide housing and homeownership to the most vulnerable members of our society.
+Through The Home Depot Foundation, this company has supported disaster relief efforts, honored veterans, sent their own workers off to college, or vocational school and partnered with organizations like Habitat for Humanity to support their mission to provide housing and homeownership to the most vulnerable members of our society.

 Jill Reed was an innovative marketing professional, assisting many home service providing companies.
 In 1997 RedClick Marketing, a marketing agency and call center for heating, cooling, and electrical contractors.
 At RedClick, Jill helped her clients find what worked, what brought in business, and what delivered a profit.